Clothespin: Design

 During the 1700s laundry was hung on bushes, limbs or lines to dry but no clothespins can be found in any painting or prints of the era.
 The clothespin for hanging up wet laundry only appears in the early 19th century supposedly patented by Jérémie Victor Opdebec.
-This design does not use springs, but is fashioned in one piece of wood, with the two prongs part of the peg chassis with only a small distance between them—this form of peg creates the gripping action due to the two prongs being wedged apart and thus squeezing together in that the prongs want to return to their initial, resting state.
+This design is fashioned in one piece of wood, with the two prongs part of the peg chassis with only a small distance between them.
+This form of peg creates the gripping action due to the two prongs being wedged apart and thus squeezing together in that the prongs want to return to their resting state.
 This form of peg is often fashioned from plastic, or originally, wood.
 In England, clothes-peg making used to be a craft associated with the Romani people, who made clothes-pegs from small, split lengths of willow or ash wood.